 Photo via @joolbaby

-Electrical outlets are so low to the ground that children can easily reach them when crawling.
-Block all open outlets in your home to prevent your infant from playing with them.
-Outlet covers and safety plugs are baby proof products that are easy to install, and some even plug into the outlet.
+Electrical outlets and cords are so low to the ground that children can easily reach them when crawling.
+Block all open outlets and baby proof cords with electrical cord safety covers in your home to prevent your infant from playing with them.
+Outlet covers are baby proof products that are easy to install, and some even plug directly into the outlet.

-Falling or collisions with furniture is a danger for little ones at all times.
-When baby proofing your home, add cushioned corner guards or edging to furniture with sharp sides like coffee tables, desks, and even wooden arms on chairs.
+Collisions with furniture are always a danger for little ones, especially as they become more active.
+When baby proofing your home, child proof edges by adding cushioned corner guards to furniture like coffee tables, desks, and even wooden arms on chairs.
+Try getting down on a baby’s level to help you find all the sharp edges in your home.

 Safeguard Your Fireplace

-The fireplace is often dangerous for little ones.
+While the fireplace is a warm and relaxing place to be around, it can be very dangerous for little ones.
 To baby proof your fireplace, put cushions on any sharp edges of bricks or stone to prevent injuries.
-Also, invest in a fireplace screen that secures to keep babies from playing by the fire.
-All fireplace tools should be relocated behind the screen or extracted from the area as well.
+Also, invest in a fireplace screen or a safety gate to keep babies from playing by the fire.
+All fireplace tools should be relocated behind the screen or removed from the area, as well.

 Hide Cleaning Supplies